gameshowstudio/gameshowstudio.github.io/press/index.md

 Downloading Game Show Studio is free.
 Joining a game as a player is free.
 A $7.99 (US) In-App Purchase is required to host a full game.
 This pricing model was selected because we wanted to make it easy for a host to get a lot of people interested in playing a game (it is a low barrier to ask people to download a free app).
 This follows the spirit of a board game, where only one person needs to make the purchase for many people to enjoy it.
 We hope that users will compare the cost and value of this app to that of a board game.

-### Free Host Mode Upgrades from Version 1 to Version 2
+### Free Host Mode Upgrades from Any Previous Version to Version 3

-Customers who purchased Hosting Mode in version 1 will get a free upgrade to Hosting Mode in version 2.
+Customers who purchased Hosting Mode in either version 1 or version 2 will get a free upgrade to Hosting Mode in version 3.

 ### Hosting Trial